-Other project partners have been: the Wimmera Catchment Management Authority (CMA); Mallee CMA; the Port Phillip, Loddon Mallee and East Gippsland regions of the Department of Environment, Land, Water and Planning (DELWP); South Australian Government; South West Region of the NSW Office of Environment and Heritage; Australian National Botanic Gardens; Alcoa/Portland Aluminium; Hindmarsh Landcare Network; Australian Orchid Foundation; IUCN orchid specialist group, Trust for Nature; Parks Victoria; and private landholders.
+Other project partners were: the Wimmera Catchment Management Authority (CMA); Mallee CMA; the Port Phillip, Loddon Mallee and East Gippsland regions of the Department of Environment, Land, Water and Planning (DELWP); South Australian Government; South West Region of the NSW Office of Environment and Heritage; Australian National Botanic Gardens; Alcoa/Portland Aluminium; Hindmarsh Landcare Network; Australian Orchid Foundation; IUCN orchid specialist group, Trust for Nature; Parks Victoria; and private landholders.

 Volunteers Josie Carrigan and Richard Thomson from the Australasian Native Orchid Society planting Metallic Sun orchids (Thelymitra mackibbinii) in Little Desert National Park.
 (Noushka Reiter)